lopezonchain/lopezonchain/README.md

 # Hi, I'm Lopez! 👋

 A passionate onchain full-stack developer, specialized in blockchain and with a flair for digital innovation.
-I love crafting modern technological solutions with a creative twist.
+I love crafting modern technological solutions with a creative twist, focusing on security and escalability.

 ---

 ## 🚀 About Me

 - **Experience:**
   I've worked on challenging projects that merge conventional web technologies with emerging blockchain and cybersecurity solutions.
+More info on my [website](https://lopezonchain.xyz)

 - **Passion:**
   I love building engaging user experiences that are visually striking and functionally robust, where design and technology come together to make a difference.